About the Journal

 For all manuscripts that include details, images or videos related to individual participants, written informed consent for their publication must be obtained from the participants (or their parents or legal guardian for children under 18) and a statement must appear in the manuscript.
 If the participant has died, consent to publication must be requested from the participant’s loosest relative.
 Authors can use the consent form to obtain consent for publication from the participant (s) or a consent form from their own institution or region if they prefer.
 This documentation must be made available to the editor, if requested, and will be treated confidentially.
 In cases where the images are completely unidentifiable and there are no details about the individuals reported in the manuscript, consent to publish images may not be required.
 The final decision as to whether consent to publishers.

-The Journal of Human Growth and Development (JHGD) is an online magazine that provides free access and free publication.
+The Journal of Human Growth and Development (JHGD) is an online Journal that provides free access and free publication.
 It was founded In 1991 by professor Arnaldo Augusto Franco de Siqueira

 Dr. Arnaldo served as Editor-in-Chief of the journal between 1991 and 2010.
 Currently, Dr. Luiz Carlos de Abreu is the editor-in-chief of the journal.